The Best 12 and 14 Inch Bikes for 3 Year Olds

 • Starts as a balance bike and easily converts to a pedal bike

-• Larger frame and tire size fit kids from ages 3 to 5
+• Larger frame and wheel size fit kids from ages 3 to 5

 • Comfortable, upright body positioning promotes confidence for beginners